otrv4/otrv4/otrv4.md

   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

+sigma (RING-SIG)
+  The 'RING-SIG' proof of authentication value.

 our_ecdh_first.public
   The ephemeral public ECDH key that will be used for the intialization of the double ratchet algorithm.